philosopherdog/W6D5-Concurrency/README.md

     * Button’s action runs on the main thread.
     * No other interface events can be handled while this is happening.
     * Once the code finishes running, the main thread is again ready to receive events or run code.

-  * The main thread is **blocked** *while your code runs on it, and this can make the interface unresponsive if your code is a time hog.
+* The main thread is **blocked** while your code runs on it.
+*   This can make the interface unresponsive if code being run is a long running task.
-  * You need to worry about creating background queues in at least 2 situations
+* You need to worry about multithreading in 2 main situations:

-    * 1\.
-Your code does something that ***might*** take a long time.
+  1) Your code does something that ***might*** take a long time.
 (Even if you have a fast network and you’re not doing an expensive request, why should you ***never ever*** do a network request on the main Q?)
-    * 2\.
-Some framework/library you’re using calls you back on a background queue.
+  2) Some framework/library you’re using calls you back on a background queue.
 E.g. (NS)URLSession calls you back on a background queue.

-      * So, you must get a reference to the main queue in order to update the view.
-      * Note: only come back to the main queue at the moment you need to update the interface, not before.
----
+## Concurrent/Serial vs Sync/Async

-* We have 2 types of queues: 1\. concurrent and 2\. serial queues.
+* We have 2 types of queues: 1). concurrent and 2) serial.
-* We also have 2 types of execution: 1\. sync and 2\. async.
+* We also have 2 types of execution: 1) sync and 2) async.
 * You can run an async task on a concurrent or serial Q.
 * sync/async tells you whether the current Q you're calling from needs to wait for the task to complete before continuing.
 * serial/concurrent tells you whether a Q you're executing code on has only a single thread or it uses many threads (whether it can run only 1 or many tasks simultaneously).